 By taking advantage of these state credits and incentives, developers can reduce the overall cost of the project, making it more attractive to investors and lenders.
 In addition, state incentives can help to attract additional private investment in the community, which can have a positive impact on property values and economic development.

-Read more guidance from Cherry Bekaert’s Tax Credits & Incentives Advisory team on state tax credits and incentives.
+Read more guidance from Cherry Bekaert’s Tax Advisory team on state tax credits and incentives to help determine if your company is eligible.

 How Cherry Bekaert Can Help